 An engine block (coolant) heater and oil pan heater are installed on the engine.
-The heaters use an electric heating element to heat the coolant and oil inside the engine when crane is idle.
+The heaters use an electric heating element to heat the coolant and oil inside the engine when

 These heaters as well as the other heaters on the crane are connected to a central 240VAC receptacle when the Manitowoc Cold Weather Package is installed.
-This can be installed by your Manitowoc distributor.
+This can be installed by your Manitowoc dealer.